Estimation and Inference for Synthetic Control Methods with Spillover Effects: An Asymptotically Unbiased Estimator

 \subsection{The factor model as an example}

 Factor models are often used to justify the usage of synthetic control methods.
+See \cite{cao_principal_2020} for a review.
 Here we show that our assumptions are satisfied by factor models with stationary and cointegrated common factors.
 We follow \cite{Ferman2016} and consider a factor model such that for $i=1,\dots,N$ and $t=1,\dots,T+1$,